• Home

 Private Estate Projects

-Ms. Janke continues to represent several private estate projects within the City and County of Santa Barbara to secure permits for new residences, property improvements, and perform due diligence research and reporting to assist clients through sales or to inform them on their properties development potential.
+Ms. Janke continues to represent several private estate projects within the City and County of Santa Barbara to secure permits for new residences, property improvements, and perform due diligence research and reporting to assist clients through sales or to inform them on their property’s development potential.

 WORK EXPERIENCE: